-Transport is the main cause of traffic congestion, air pollution and greenhouse
+Transport is the main cause of traffic congestion, air pollution and greenhouse gas emissions in Luxembourg.

-(15) These barriers also drive Luxembourg's high level of vulnerability in the areas 'climate change mitigation and adaptation' and the 'sustainable use of resources' of the resilience dashboards (Annex 5). gas emissions in Luxembourg.
 Personal transport creates traffic congestion and still causes air pollution hotspots despite the overall good quality of air in the country.
 The implementation of the 2035 national mobility plan is expected to gradually overcome those shortcomings through direct investments in infrastructure and public transport services.
 Incentives to foster multimodal transport and reduce the use of individual vehicles remain rather unspecific.
 Better coordination with neighbouring Member States would be needed to improve public transport services in the greater region.
-A commitment to make progress on the CO2 tax by 2030 would allow firms to plan the necessary adjustments. thereby fostering the transition.
+A commitment to make progress on the CO2 tax by 2030 would allow firms to plan the necessary adjustments, thereby fostering the transition.